Bawnorton/BarebonesAndroidActivityTemplate/README.md

 # Barebones Android Activity Template
 Simplistic Android App Template for Android Studio

-Contains the bare minimum to get an app up and running with view binding and a single activity.
+Contains the bare minimum to get an app up and running on Java 17 with view binding and a single activity.

 ## To Use
 1. Hit the green "Use this template" button at the top of the page